-If you are a passionate and committed individual just starting your career or you are looking to build on existing skills and want to work in a highly progressive and successful organisation, committed to growth and opportunities for all, then we want to hear from you.
+If you are a passionate and committed individual just starting your career or you are looking to build on existing skills and want to work in a highly progressive and successful organisation, committed to growth and opportunities for all with scope for career progression, then we want to hear from you.

 At the Laurus Trust, it is not just about what we do but also about how we do it.
 Our core behaviours detailed below provide guidance on the expectations we have of our staff.
 It is essential that any employee joining the Trust is able to demonstrate some or all of these behaviours on a regular/daily basis:

 Ø Adaptable – Open to change, to be flexible

 Ø Courageous – Willing to speak up, offer ideas, challenge the norm

 Ø Hard Working – Strong work ethic, prepared to go the extra mile

 Ø Inclusive – Treat others fairly and equally